thgautham/th-gautham.github.io/_portfolio/Portfolio1.md

 ## Summary
 The air flow path and its modelling have progressed signif-icantly over the last two decades.

-{% include gallery caption="Path flow simulation of particulate contaminants." %}

 ## Role of CFD Simulation
 CFD modelling is the process of representing a fluid flowproblem  by  mathematical  equations  based  on  the  fundamentallaws of physics, and solving those equations to predict the vari-ation of velocity, pressure and temperature, and other variablessuch as turbulence parameters and concentrations which are dis-ussed by Jone[10].
 Eulerian or Lagrangian approaches are oneof the most popular methods for flow visualization and particletracking.
 The difference in both the methods is that the Eule-rian method treats the particles as continuum and the Lagrangianmethods focuses on the particle frame of reference, treating eachparticle individually.
 T

-{% include gallery id="gallery2" caption="This is a sample gallery to go along with this case study." %}
+{% include gallery caption="This is a sample gallery to go along with this case study." %}

 ## Simulation Methodology
 The CFD solver of 6SigmaRoom is a powerful and easy touse tool with a myriad of post processing options available foraccurately simulating the flow conditions.